sergioCap/SE2project/UseCases_details.md

 #### Actors
 User, System
 #### Entry Conditions
 User will understand that the charging of machine is going to finish and it is neccassey to charge the machine, So the user should find a power Station.

 #### Flow of events
-* The user can see the nearest Power Station throw GPS.
+* The user search for Power Station throw GPS.
-* the system can show some information about the position of Power Station.
+* the system will show all the power station with some information about the position of Power Station.
-* The User choose one of the Power station.
-* The user click on the button to reserve the Power Station.
-* The system will change the status of this Parking as Reserved.

 #### Exit conditions
-The user clicks on the button to reserve a Power Station or to the back button.
+The user has decided to finished the searching with clicking on other buttons.

 ---